Bisbee Residential Historic District: Description of the District

-In the middle area of Brewery Avenue, houses almost fill the steeply sloped terrain that lies between Brewery A venue and OK Street higher up; many of these houses can be reached only by flights of steps.
-Climbing the slope of Youngblood Hill A venue on the right, one passes the Muheim House, a house-museum, on the left.
+In the middle area of Brewery Avenue, houses almost fill the steeply sloped terrain that lies between Brewery Avenue and OK Street higher up; many of these houses can be reached only by flights of steps.
+Climbing the slope of Youngblood Hill Avenue on the right, one passes the Muheim House, a house-museum, on the left.
 On the right, the Youngblood Hill Avenue drainage channel runs along the length of the avenue.
 Returning to Brewery Avenue, and moving north past the Aira's Cash Grocery/Cranberry Mercantile/Mimosa Market on the right, the lower end of a WPA-era stair linking Brewery Avenue and OK Street is visible directly behind the Market.
 A short distance further north on Brewery Avenue, two structures on the left are the only surviving reminders of Bisbee's original red light district.
 These are a front foundation wall and set of steps of Mabel's cribs and Mabel's own house.
 Brewery Avenue continues generally north past houses spaced at increasing distances from one another, until arriving at the small Mexican-American settlement of Zacatecas Canyon, which developed around a community dance hall and cantina.
 Returning south on Brewery Avenue, and taking a right on Taylor Street, the road climbs up into the lower part of the School Hill neighborhood, entering the most intensively terraced and built up portion of the residential district.
 This area includes two- and three-story boarding houses as well as individual, mostly single story, wood-frame houses.
 Taylor Street terminates in a right-handed hairpin turn into Opera Drive, which contains a high density of terracing and house construction.
-Opera Drive continues a left-handed hairpin turn into Temby A venue, which climbs still higher with mostly frame houses both above and below the road bed.
-Temby A venue ends at Shearer A venue, which in turn leads to Clawson A venue, the southside of which marks the northern boundary between the existing downtown National Register district and the residential district.
+Opera Drive continues a left-handed hairpin turn into Temby Avenue, which climbs still higher with mostly frame houses both above and below the road bed.
+Temby Avenue ends at Shearer Avenue, which in turn leads to Clawson Avenue, the southside of which marks the northern boundary between the existing downtown National Register district and the residential district.
 Clawson continues east past the First United Methodist Church, and the former Sagrado Corazon Church, later converted for residential use.
 Reversing direction, heading west on Clawson, one comes to the lower end of High Road, which starts upward as a switchback supported on massive concrete retaining walls (Br-652).
 High Road, as the name implies, leads to some of the highest home sites in the residential district, and ends at an informal overlook point providing a commanding view of Old Bisbee, including Sacramento Hill and the Lavender Pit.